(Disclosure: Some of the links below may be affiliate links)

-The story begin with Grant in 2010, he had to move back home with his parents.
+The story begins with Grant in 2010.
+He had to move back home with his parents.
 He was just laid off from his work.
 At this point, his net worth was 2.26 dollars.
-Obviously, he was very depressed.
-This is not the future he envisioned.
+He was very depressed.
+It was not the future he envisioned.
 Considering his options, he realized that he did not want to work all his life for a poor retirement around 70.
 Doing exactly what other people were telling him to do would not help him.

-The steps are actually rather easy.
+The steps are rather easy.
 You define your FI number and where you are now.
 Then you must focus on the things that will improve your journey the most.
-This is interesting that Grant advises to not budget.
-This is contrary to most people in the personal finance community.
+Interestingly, Grant advises not to budget.
+This opinion is contrary to most people in the personal finance community.
 But I would agree with him on that one.
-Instead of focusing on saving one dollar on your monthly milk bill, you could try to get an extra 50 dollar a month.
-This makes a bigger difference and is often easier.
-Finally, you need to invest any extra money you are able to get during your journey.
+Instead of focusing on saving one dollar on your monthly milk bill, you could try to get an extra 50 dollars a month.
+Extra income makes a more significant difference and is often easier.
+Finally, you need to invest any extra money you can get during your journey.

-All throughout the book, Grant will detail each of the seven steps and he will help you toward reaching your FI number.
+Throughout the book, Grant will detail each of the seven steps, and he will help you toward reaching your FI number.
 For instance, there is an entire chapter about computing your FI number.
-This is the amount of net worth you need to become financially free.
+Your FI Number is the amount of net worth you need to become financially free.
 And contrary to popular belief, this number is not set in stone.
 You should revisit this number at least once a year.

 A fixed savings rate is not enough!

 You should not set yourself the goal of saving 10% of your money each month for the rest of your life.
 For one thing, 10% is too easy.
 And much more important, you should always try to increase that target.
 Grant advise you to increase your savings by 1% each month for the first year!
-This is a very strong advice.
+This is very strong advice.
 It will make you reconsider all your expenses.